What’s Left: Kanye, Elon Musk and the Cost of Free Speech

 The First Amendment of the United States Constitution establishes the right to speech free of government interference.
 It is a right we love, a right we mock and a right we abuse every day.
 The limits of free speech have been debated and defined since the right was established, but negotiating the bounds of free speech on social media has proved exceptionally difficult.

 Not all social media was created equal, and certain platforms receive more of a spotlight.
-Twitter, the famously preferred communication method of former President Donald Trump, has been making even larger waves than usual in the free-speech sphere since it acquired new owner.
+Twitter, the famously preferred communication method of former President Donald Trump, has been making even larger waves than usual in the free-speech sphere since it acquired a new owner.

 According to Fox News, Elon Musk recently bought Twitter (as one does) and has suspended Kanye West, for tweeting a picture that included a swastika.
 Kanye already had a widely-published history of making and posting anti-Semitic comments, perpetuating the violent history of targeting Jewish people and communities.
 This is simply the latest example of Kanye using his extremely public platform to spread his discriminatory views, an unfortunately common behavior for right- wing media personalities and celebrities.